Pineapple Dump Cake contains tangy pineapples topped with a yellow, buttery cake crust.

 You’re invited to subscribe to my YouTube channel and watch the video tutorial for this recipe.
 Comments welcomed!

-After making this recipe several times, I’ve noticed that name brand canned pineapples taste MUCH better than some generic brands.
+After making this dessert several times, I’ve noticed name brands of canned pineapples taste MUCH better than most generic brands.

 WHAT IS A DUMP CAKE?